NCSU-Libraries/ocracoke/README.md

 ### Vagrant

 Development is done in Vagrant.
-You will need to have [Vagrant](https://www.vagrantup.com/) and [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed.
+You will need to have [Vagrant](https://www.vagrantup.com/) installed.

 Check out the code: